 Trekking in Nepal is one of the popular things to do.
 Most trekkers were here for trekking, and some were only for cities; I would say 70% of people are here for trekking and around 30% for municipalities.
 Nepal has two different areas for trekkers, exceptionally restricted areas and non-restricted areas.
-Nonregional places trekking permits you can get from the Nepal tourism board, and TIMS (Trekking Information Management System) you can obtain from the TAAN office.
+Nonregional places trekking permits you can get from the Nepal tourism board, and TIMS (Trekking Information Management System) can obtain from the TAAN office.
 But Nowadays, Some of the places you can buy your TIMS card the trekking starting points.
-Restricted areas permit you most have to issue from organized trekking company.
-Nepal immigration office will give this kind of permit in Nepal.
+Restricted areas permit you must have to issue from organized trekking company.
+The Nepal immigration office will give this kind of permit in Nepal.

 How do we start Trekking?

 The trekking itself is an essential part.
-Trekking in Nepal is one of the popular things to do because of Mountain trails and snowcapped mountains all over the northern region.
+Trekking in Nepal is one of the popular things to do because of the Mountain trails and snowcapped mountains all over the northern region.
 Before your trek, you must be well prepared in terms of safety, culture, restricted zones, etc.

 While coming by land, what are the entry points?

-All travelers are coming to Nepal by land can enter through any of these entry points on the India- Nepal Border side
+All travelers coming to Nepal by land can enter through any of these entry points on the India- Nepal Border side

 - Pani Tanki/Kakarbhitta